ton-community/ton-docs/docs/v3/documentation/smart-contracts/transaction-fees/forward-fees.md

 When a smart contract sends a query to another smart contract, it must pay for:
 - Sending the internal message (message forwarding fees)
-- Processing the message at the destination (gas fees)
+- Processing the message (gas fees)
 - Sending back the answer, if required (message forwarding fees)

 ## Standard message handling